Dame Line: A Walk from Trinity College to Guinness Storehouse

 Trinity is a 432 year old university in the heart of Dublin City.
 It is free to walk through its historic grounds.
 Be sure to explore more than just the main square, this is a big campus full of fabulous old buildings.

-Current Trinity students lead a 45 minute tour of the Trinity College campus which is excellent because you're hearing directly about the history and life from them.
+I studied here for four years but current Trinity students lead a 45 minute tour of the Trinity College campus which is excellent.

 2.The Book Of Kells

-1 million people a year come to see this little old book.
 The Book of Kells is a 1,200-year old manuscript of the four Gospels.
-Yes, it's historically significant, but you'll only see four pages under glass for about 30 seconds.
+You'll only see four pages under glass for about 30 seconds.

-More impressive to me is the 300 year old Old Library's Long Room.
+More impressive to me is the 300 year old Long Room.
 Think the kind of ancient library that Harry Potter would whizz around on.
-It usually holds about 200,000 books, but today its shelves are mostly empty due to fire system being installed.
-It’s still very cool to see.
+The tour ends in a recently built red monstrosity.
+It looks like a red Ikea in the middle of this Elizabethan university

-Book ahead.
-This is very popular.
+👉1 million people a year come here.
 Book the fast pass to skip the long line here

 3.Temple Bar